sec-digital-twin-lab/sim-aas-middleware/docs/usage_build_processor_docker_image.md

 ?
 Enter path to the processor: examples/adapters/proc_example Using repository at https://github.com/sec-digital-twin-lab/sim-aas-middleware with commit id dev-1.0.0.
 Using processor path 'examples/adapters/proc_example'.
-Using GitHub credentials from env for user ''.
 Done cloning https://github.com/sec-digital-twin-lab/sim-aas-middleware.
 Building image 'sec-digital-twin-lab/sim-aas-middleware/example-processor:33d795ecbd53eae4c4f9ef3c9d7a8e90821a0053'.
 This may take a while...
 Done building image 'sec-digital-twin-lab/sim-aas-middleware/example-processor:33d795ecbd53eae4c4f9ef3c9d7a8e90821a0053'.
 Done uploading PDI to DOR -> object id: d899526f24ea732482f040cdbda4ebf72cab0e46c936a6a729e476565bcc7493
 ```

-Note that if the repository is not public it is necessary to specify the necessary
+> If the repository is not public it is necessary to specify the necessary Github credentials
-Github credentials `GITHUB_USERNAME` and `GITHUB_TOKEN` either in a `.env` file or
+> `GITHUB_USERNAME` and `GITHUB_TOKEN` either in a `.env` file or directly as environment
-directly as environment variables.
+> variables.

+> Processor Docker Images depend on the `sim-aas-middleware` repository.
+At the time of writing,
+> this repository is private.
+Ensure the GitHub credentials used have **full access** to the the
+> `sim-aas-middleware` repository.